Statements and guidelines

 Principles of international cooperation

-The international cooperation of the Financial Supervisory Authority (FIN-FSA) covers regulatory and supervisory cooperation.
-The FIN-FSA belongs to European System of Financial Supervision, which has three supervisory authorities: the European Banking Authority (EBA), the European Securities and Markets Authority (ESMA) and the European Insurance and Occupational Pensions Authority (EIOPA).
+The Financial Supervisory Authority (FIN-FSA) belongs to the European System of Financial Supervision, which consists of three supervisory authorities: the European Banking Authority (EBA), the European Securities and Markets Authority (ESMA) and the European Insurance and Occupational Pensions Authority (EIOPA).
 The European Systemic Risk Board (ESRB), which operates in connection with the European Central Bank (ECB), and national supervisory authorities also belong to the system.
-In addition, the FIN-FSA engages in cooperation selectively through international forums.
+In addition, the FIN-FSA engages in cooperation selectively through other international forums.

-The FIN-FSA is also a member of the European Single Supervisory Mechanism (SSM).
+The FIN-FSA is also a member of the European Single Banking Supervision Mechanism (SSM).
 The SSM comprises the ECB and the national supervisory authorities of the participating Member States.
+In addition, the FIN-FSA participates in the activities of the European Anti-Money Laundering Authority (AMLA).

 In international cooperation, the FIN-FSA’s objectives are